souhaibothmani/Sortify_predictive/README.md

 Gaussian Naive Bayes (GaussianNB): 37% accuracy Logistic Regression: 37% accuracy
 These models were tested but did not perform well, reinforcing the effectiveness of the ResNet50 model for this classification task.
+## Simulated Communication

+#### test.py File

+This repository includes a file named test.py that simulates the communication part of the ESP32.
+The test.py script mimics the process of sending images to the server and receiving material type predictions, enabling easier testing and debugging of the backend functionality.
 ## Contributing

 If you want to contribute to this project, please fork the repository and submit a pull request with your changes.
 You can also submit issues for any bugs or enhancements you'd like to see.